Tnail1994/StoryGameApi/docs/documentation.md

 As I have already completed the backend side and worked my way through the user stories, the initial project structure can be implemented smoothly.

 - Adding Bootstrap to the index.html file
-- A main menu is required.
-This means that the home component is defined as the main menu, which navigates to other components.
+- A `HomeComponent` is required.
+This means that the home component is defined as the `HomeComponent`, which navigates to other components.
-- All necessary components already created
+- All necessary components  `Home`, `StoryList`, `StoryDetails` and `CreateStoryComponent` already created
-- Navigation from main menu to create new story and story listen wired together
+- Navigation from `HomeComponent` to create new story and story listen wired together
 - Added environment files, because the interface to be addressed does not change.
 Here is a simplification #5